rancher/docs/content/rancher/v2.x/en/tools/monitoring/_index.md

 Prometheus Memory Reservation | Configures [the Memory resource requests](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#meaning-of-memory) of the Promehtues pod.
 Add Selector | If you want to deploy the Prometheus/Grafana pods to a specific node when enable monitoring, add selectors to the pods so that they're deployed to your selected node(s).
 To use this option, you must first apply labels to your nodes.

+### Enable Node Exporter

+Node Exporter is a famous open source exporter which can expose the metrics for hardware and *NIX kernels OS, it is designed to monitor the host system.
+However, there are still namespacing issues with running it in a container, mostly around filesystem mount spaces.
+So if we need to monitor the actual network stats for the container network, we must deploy it with `hostNetwork` mode.

+Firstly, you need to consider which host port should expose to avoid port conflicts and fill into `Node Exporter Host Port` field.
+Secondly, you must open that port to allow the internal traffic from `Prometheus`.

 ### Persistent Storage

 >**Prerequisite:** Configure one or more [storage class]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/volumes-and-storage/#adding-storage-classes) to use as [persistent storage]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/volumes-and-storage/) for your Prometheus/Grafana instance.